Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 Additional Payments Through Government Schemes

 Beyond redundancy pay, the RPS can help recover other employment-related debts when employers become insolvent.
-Unpaid holiday pay can be claimed alongside redundancy pay, up to the statutory limits that apply to payments from the National Insurance Fund.
+Unpaid holiday pay, statutory notice pay, and other money owed (such as arrears of pay or commission) can be claimed alongside redundancy pay, up to the statutory limits that apply to payments from the National Insurance Fund.
+These payments are subject to statutory caps and may be taxed at the basic rate of 20%.

-Outstanding notice pay may also be recoverable through the RPS, though this is subject to statutory caps on weekly pay and maximum periods.
+Outstanding statutory notice pay may also be recoverable through the RPS, though this is subject to statutory caps on weekly pay and maximum periods.
 The notice period entitlement depends on your length of service, typically one week per year of service up to a maximum of 12 weeks.
+To claim notice pay, you must file a secondary claim using a specific ‘LN’ number after your statutory notice period ends.

 State benefits received during your notice period may reduce the final redundancy payment amount, as the government seeks to avoid double payments for the same period.
 This coordination between different government systems can be complex, and the RPS will explain any adjustments made to your claim.